0glabs/0g-doc/docs/da/0g-da.md

 2. **Modular and Layered Architecture**: 0G's design decouples storage, data availability, and consensus, allowing each component to be optimized for its specific function.
 Data availability is ensured through redundancy, with data distributed across decentralized Storage Nodes.
 Cryptographic proofs (like Merkle trees and zk-proofs) verify data integrity at regular intervals, automatically replacing nodes that fail to produce valid proofs.
 And combined with 0G's ability to keep adding new consensus networks that scale with demand, 0G can scale efficiently and is ideal for complex AI workflows and large-scale data processing.

-3. **Decentralized AI Operating System & High Throughput**: 0G is the first decentralized AI operating system (dAIOS) designed to give users control over their data, while providing the infrastructure necessary to handle the massive throughput demands of AI applications.
+3. **Decentralized AI Operating System & High Throughput**: 0G is the first decentralized AI operating system (deAIOS) designed to give users control over their data, while providing the infrastructure necessary to handle the massive throughput demands of AI applications.
 Beyond its modular architecture and infinite consensus layers, 0G achieves high throughput through parallel data processing, enabled by erasure coding, horizontally scalable consensus networks, and more.
 With a demonstrated throughput of 50 Gbps on the Newton Testnet, 0G seamlessly supports AI workloads and other high-performance needs, including training large language models and managing AI agent networks.

 These differentiators make 0G uniquely positioned to tackle the challenges of scaling AI on a decentralized platform, which is critical for the future of Web3 and decentralized intelligence.

 ## How Does This Work?

-As covered in #0G_Storage, data within the 0G ecosystem is first erasure-coded and split into "data chunks," which are then distributed across various Storage Nodes in the 0G Storage network.
+As covered in [0G Storage](./../0g-storage.md), data within the 0G ecosystem is first erasure-coded and split into "data chunks," which are then distributed across various Storage Nodes in the 0G Storage network.

 To ensure data availability, 0G uses **Data Availability Nodes** that are randomly chosen using a Verifiable Random Function (VRF).
 A VRF generates random values in a way that is unpredictable yet verifiable by others, which is important as it prevents potentially malicious nodes from collusion.